Emiliano Zapata: 1914–1919: The conventionist government

-Unable to reach an agreement, the Constitutionalists divided along ideological lines, with Zapata and Villa leading a progressive rebellion and the conservative faction of the remaining Constituitionalists being headed Carranza and Obregón.
+Unable to reach an agreement, the Constitutionalists divided along ideological lines, with Zapata and Villa leading a progressive rebellion, and Carranza and Obregón leading the conservative faction of the remaining Constitutionalists.
 Villa and the other anti-Carrancista leaders of the North established the Convention of Aguascalientes against Carranza.
 Zapata and his envoys got the convention to adopt some of the agrarian principles of the Plan de Ayala.
 Zapata and Villa met in Xochimilco to negotiate an alliance and divide the responsibility for ridding Mexico of the remaining Carrancistas.
 The meeting was awkward but amiable, and was widely publicized.
 It was decided that Zapata should work on securing the area east of Morelos from Puebla towards Veracruz.
 Nonetheless, during the ensuing campaign in Puebla, Zapata was disappointed by Villa's lack of support.
 Villa did not initially provide the Zapatistas with the weaponry they had agreed on and, when he did, he did not provide adequate transportation.
 There were also a series of abuses by Villistas against Zapatista soldiers and chiefs.
 These experiences led Zapata to grow unsatisfied with the alliance, turning instead his efforts to reorganizing the state of Morelos that had been left in shambles by the onslaught of Huerta and Robles.
 Having taken Puebla, Zapata left a couple of garrisons there but did not support Villa further against Obregón and Carranza.
-The Carrancistas saw that the convention was divided and decided to concentrate on beating Villa, which left the Zapatistas to their own devices for a while.
+The Carrancistas saw that the rebel alliance was divided and decided to concentrate on beating Villa, which left the Zapatistas to their own devices for a while.

-Zapata rebuilds Morelos

 Through 1915, Zapata began reshaping Morelos after the Plan de Ayala, redistributing hacienda lands to the peasants, and largely letting village councils run their own local affairs.
 Most peasants did not turn to cash crops, instead growing subsistence crops such as corn, beans, and vegetables.
-The result was that as the capital was starving, Morelos peasants had more to eat than they had had in 1910 and at lower prices.
+The result was that as the capital was starving, while the peasants had more to eat than they had had in 1910 and at lower prices.
 The only official event in Morelos during this entire year was a bullfight in which Zapata himself and his nephew Amador Salazar participated.
 1915 was a short period of peace and prosperity for the farmers of Morelos, in between the massacres of the Huerta era and the civil war of the winners to come.